 Overspending on Education

-The U.S. spends more on student education each year than most other countries, according to a 2013 report by the Organization for Economic Cooperation and Development.
-Yet despite spending more, American students don’t perform as well on tests.
+The U.S. spends more on student education each year than most countries do, according to a 2014 report by the Organization for Economic Cooperation and Development.
+Yet, despite higher spending, American students don’t perform as well as students from many other countries on tests.

-Further, college tuition continues to climb in the U.S., and family income hasn’t kept up, according to a recent report from The College Board.
+Furthermore, college tuition continues to climb in the U.S., and family income hasn’t kept up, according to a recent report from the College Board.
 So, many are left wondering: Is college tuition worth the cost?
-And, what are some ways to save on this expense?
+And what are some ways to save on this expense?

-Choosing to stay inside your home state for college can be a smart move for your pocketbook.
-Average in-state tuition for a public university is $9,970, for the 2017-2018 school year.
+Choosing to stay within your home state for college can be a smart move for your pocketbook.
+Average in-state tuition for a public university was $9,970 for the 2017-18 school year.
 You’ll pay more to cross state lines, with average out-of-state tuition and fees at public universities coming in at $25,620.
-Meanwhile, tuition and fees at private colleges average $41,727, according to U.S. News & World Report.
+Meanwhile, tuition and fees at private colleges average $34,699, according to U.S. News & World Report.

 “Completing a two-year transfer program locally while living at home — and then transferring to a more expensive four-year school to complete a bachelor’s degree — will often save a great deal of money,” he said.
 And the coursework will be virtually identical, he added.